dtandersen/dv-driver-assist/README.md

 Currently the DE2, DE6, and DH4 are supported.
 Each locomotive type has its own settings.

+All locomotives

 * `MinTorque` - Throttle up if torque is below this threshold (only if torque is going down)
+* `MaxTemperature` - Throttle down if temperture is above this threshold.
+* `OverdriveTemperature` - If the train is slowing down use this heat threshold.

+The DE2 and DE6 have an electrical traction motor. `MinAmps` forces the locomotive to throttle up if the amps are low. `MaxAmps` forces the locomotive to throttle down in order to avoid blowing up the traction motor.

 * `MinAmps` - Throttle up if amps are below this threshold.
 * `MaxAmps` - Throttle down if amps are above this threshold.
-* `MaxTemperature` - Throttle down if temperture is above this threshold.
-* `OverdriveTemperature` - If the train is slowing down use this heat threshold.

 ### Braking

-* `DecelerationTime` - Cruise control will attempt to decelerate in this amount of time.
-Lower values may lead to overshoot due to the delay in pressurizing the brake lines.
+* `DecelerationTime` - Cruise control attempts to decelerate in this amount of time.
+A low time may lead to braking overshoot due to the delay in pressurizing/depressurzing the brake lines (default: 10 seconds).

 ### Key bindings

 The default key bindings are:

-* `Faster` - Increase speed (default: `PAGE UP`)
+* `Faster` - Increase speed (default: `PAGE UP`).
-* `Slower` - Decrease speed (default: `PAGE DOWN`)
+* `Slower` - Decrease speed (default: `PAGE DOWN`).
 * `Toggle` - Toggle cruise control on/off (default: `RIGHT CTRL`)

 # Usage

-Put the reverser into neutral.
-Press `PAGE DOWN` to increase the set point to 10 km/h.
-Press `RIGHT CTRL` to the cruise control.
-Now press `PAGE DOWN` and decrease the setpoing to -10 km/h.
+Put the reverser into neutral to avoid speeding away.
+Press `PAGE UP` to increase the setpoint to 10 km/h.
+Press `RIGHT CTRL` to enable cruise control.
+Now press `PAGE DOWN` and decrease the setpoint to -10 km/h.
 The train should no come to a halt and reverse.
+Finally press `PAGE UP` to raise the setpoint to 0.
+The locomotive will come to a full stop.

 # Development

 Install the BepInEx [ScriptEngine plugin](https://github.com/BepInEx/BepInEx.Debug) and run `build.bat`.
 This builds the solution with `dotnet build` and copies the DLL to `BepInEx\scripts`.

-Press `F6` in game to load the plugin.
+In game, press `F6` to load the plugin.

 Use `dotnet test` to run the unit tests.